-The Labrador Peninsula is a large, thinly populated peninsula in eastern Canada.
-It is bounded on the northeast by the Labrador Sea, on the southeast by the Gulf of St. Lawrence, on the north by Hudson Strait, and on the west by Hudson Bay.
-The northeastern region of the peninsula lies in the province of Newfoundland and Labrador.
-The western and southern regions are part of Quebec.
+The Labrador Peninsula is a big, thinly populated peninsula in japanese Canada.
+It’s bounded on the northeast by the Labrador Sea, on the southeast by the Gulf of St. Lawrence, on the north by Hudson Strait, and on the west by Hudson Bay.
+The northeastern area of the peninsula lies within the province of Newfoundland and Labrador.
+The western and southern areas are a part of Quebec.

-The Labrador Peninsula is part of the Canadian Shield, a huge, rocky area that curves around Hudson Bay.
-The northernmost part of the peninsula is in the Arctic Circle.
-Most of the peninsula has long, cold winters and short summers.
+The Labrador Peninsula is a part of the Canadian Defend, an enormous, rocky space that curves round Hudson Bay.
+The northernmost a part of the peninsula is within the Arctic Circle.
+A lot of the peninsula has lengthy, chilly winters and brief summers.

-Inuit and Innu people lived on the Labrador Peninsula when Europeans arrived there in the late 1400’s.
-First France and then Britain controlled the region until the mid-1800’s, when it became part of the Dominion of Canada.
-The present border between Quebec and Newfoundland and Labrador was set in 1927.
+Inuit and Innu individuals lived on the Labrador Peninsula when Europeans arrived there within the late 1400’s.
+First France after which Britain managed the area till the mid-1800’s, when it turned a part of the Dominion of Canada.
+The current border between Quebec and Newfoundland and Labrador was set in 1927.